Easiest DIY Acrylic Nails

 - Acrylic Brush – as long as you paid more than $5 for it, you’ll be fine.

 - SHANY Fimo Canes – a great fimo starter set

 - Glitter – the set I used is no longer available.
-Try the BMC 12pc Multi
+Try this one instead

 - DL Professional French Manicure Clean-Up Brush – my favorite ‘smile line’ brush to create perfect French manicures and pedicures

 - Sally Hansen Hard as Nails Xtreme Wear, Disco Ball – My new favorite glitter polish